Skip to main content

 SECOR Audit (completed by an ESC Auditor)15 days21 days from day on site15 days from request for revisions

-SCORE Audit (completed by an Assessor)36 days36 days15 days from request for revisions
+SECOR Audit (completed by an Assessor)36 days36 days15 days from request for revisions

 Action Plans

-Employers may request approval from ESC to use an Action Plan instead of conducting a maintenance audit to maintain their COR or SECOR, provided the company meets eligibility criteria.
+Employers may request ESC approval to use an Action Plan instead of conducting a maintenance audit to maintain their COR or SECOR, provided the company meets eligibility criteria.
+Action Plans focus on measurable improvements to the employer’s occupational health and safety (OHS) management system.

-Please Note: WorkSafeBC is not currently participating in the Action Plan Program.
+Note: WorkSafeBC is not currently participating in the Action Plan Program.

-COR Action Plan Eligibility Criteria
+Eligibility Criteria